‘Fear The Walking Dead’ Season 3: Premiere Date, New Images, Plus New Cast Announced

 He also explains that Season 3 will explore what happens when Fear‘s family is “on opposite sides of the conflict.”

-Season 2 newcomer, Danay Gurira, also recently opened up about her character, Luciana, and what to expect of her and Nick (Frank Dillane) moving forward into Season 3.
+Season 2 newcomer Danay Garcia also recently opened up about her character, Luciana, and what to expect of her and Nick (Frank Dillane) moving forward into Season 3.
 When she spoke to Den of Geek, Danay likened Luciana and Nick to “orphans of the apocalypse.”
 However, the fact that Nick is an orphan by choice and Luciana is an orphan because her family died will likely be explored in Season 3 of Fear the Walking Dead.

 “In my case, I really lost [my family] and they’re not coming back.
 In Nick’s situation, he chose that.
 At some point, those are differences that will come to life, I think.
 I don’t know how they are going to play out.
 But there is a big difference in leaving someone by choice and losing somebody for real.”